Thol. Thirumavalavan: Controversies

 The VCK, in a plan to start a television channel, asked the party men to donate gold on the occasion of the 50th birthday of Thirumavalavan.
 There were also Thulabaram type of functions where equal weight of Thirmavalavan was donated.
 This was subject to wider criticism, drawing parallels with the exotic celebrations organised by Mayawati, the leader of BSP in Uttar Pradesh.
 Thirumavalavan clarified that the idea was to collect donations for the party and that his party did not enjoy support from rich people as with the case of other parties.
 As of 4 October 2012, the party got 10 kg of gold from seven centres that included Puducherry that had 1.5 kg.

-An altered video of a webinar from September 2020 in which Thol.
-Thirumavalavan was mentioning certain portions from Manusmriti on the status of women and their role created a controversy where he allegedly said that the Manusmriti treated all women as prostitutes.
+An altered video of a webinar from September 2020 in which Thirumavalavan was mentioning certain portions from Manusmriti on the status of women and their role created a controversy where he allegedly said that the Manusmriti treated all women as prostitutes.
 As soon as the video gained steam, BJP members condemned his statements and claimed that Thirumavalavan had insulted women by referring to them as prostitutes.
 Thirumavalavan, however, claimed that he was not demeaning women but emancipating them and that he was merely quoting great leaders.
 The Chennai city police registered a case against Thirumavalavan for over his comment on Manusmriti on 23 October 2020, based on a complaint by BJP legal cell state secretary.
 The VCK cadre across Tamil Nadu staged protests, after the call for protests by Thirumavalavan urging the state and union government to ban Manusmriti on 24 October 2020 saying that the Manusmriti degrades Dalits, indigenous people, women and backward castes and spreads hate on them.
 During the protests, he claimed that a few groups edited out five minutes from the forty minute video and claimed that he was demeaning women and the Hindutva groups are circulating the false message against him.

-Remarks on Sanatan Dharma

-In September 2023, Thol.
-Thirumavalavan made derogatory remarks on Sanatan Dharma by calling it a contagious disease and a threat to democracy.
+In September 2023, Thirumavalavan made derogatory remarks on Sanatan Dharma by calling it a contagious disease and a threat to democracy.
 He also called for its annihilation.
 His remarks received widespread criticism from all over India.
-He made the statement on the backdrop of Tamil Nadu minister Udhayanidhi Stalin's remarks on Sanatan dharma comparing it to "dengue and malaria".
+He made the statement on the backdrop of Tamil Nadu politician (and former Deputy Chief Minister) Udhayanidhi Stalin's remarks on Sanatan dharma comparing it to "dengue and malaria".